MicrosoftDocs/win32/desktop-src/FileIO/maximum-file-path-limitation.md

 The shell and the file system have different requirements.
 It is possible to create a path with the Windows API that the shell user interface is not able to interpret properly.

-## Enable Long Paths in Windows 10, Version 1607, and Later
+## Enable long paths in Windows 10, version 1607, and later

-Starting in Windows 10, version 1607, **MAX_PATH** limitations have been removed from common Win32 file and directory functions.
-However, you must opt-in to the new behavior.
+Starting in Windows 10, version 1607, **MAX_PATH** limitations have been removed from many common Win32 file and directory functions.
+However, your app must opt-in to the new behavior.

-To enable the new long path behavior, both of the following conditions must be met:
+To enable the new long path behavior per application, two conditions must be met.
+A registry value must be set, and the application manifest must include the `longPathAware` element.

+### Registry setting to enable long paths

+> [!IMPORTANT]
+> Understand that enabling this registry setting will only affect applications that have been modified to take advantage of the new feature.
+Developers must declare their apps to be long path aware, as outlined in the application manifest settings [below](#application-manifest-updates-to-declare-long-path-capability).
+This isn't a change that will affect all applications.

-* The registry key `Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\FileSystem\LongPathsEnabled (Type: REG_DWORD)` must exist and be set to 1.
-The key's value will be cached by the system (per process) after the first call to an affected Win32 file or directory function (see below for the list of functions).
-The registry key will not be reloaded during the lifetime of the process.
-In order for all apps on the system to recognize the value of the key, a reboot might be required because some processes may have started before the key was set.
+The registry value `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\FileSystem LongPathsEnabled (Type: REG_DWORD)` must exist and be set to `1`.
+The registry value will be cached by the system (per process) after the first call to an affected Win32 file or directory function (see below for the list of functions).
+The registry value will not be reloaded during the lifetime of the process.
+In order for all apps on the system to recognize the value, a reboot might be required because some processes may have started before the key was set.

 You can also copy this code to a `.reg` file which can set this for you, or use the PowerShell command from a terminal window with elevated privileges: